WonderfulParty/WonderfulPartyEnglish/README.md

 # This is an unofficial English translation of Gochuumon wa Usagi Desu ka??
 Wonderful Party!

 Work in progress.
-The scenario translation is currently 26% complete.
-The common route and most of Sharo's scenes are done.
+The scenario translation is currently 37% complete.
+The common route, Sharo route, and all of Sharo's choices are done.

 You can learn more about the game here: https://vndb.org/v18457